2020 Best Invention

 Read more Google reviews ⇾

-Hospitals Can’t Garnish Your Entire Income, Even if They Win a Debt Collection Lawsuit
+Hospitals Can’t Garnish Your Entire Paycheck, Even if It Wins a Debt Collection Lawsuit

-Even though creditors can get a garnishment order, federal law and some state laws, depending on where you live, limit the ability of creditors, including hospitals, to garnish your income.
+Even with a garnishment order, federal law and some state laws limit how much a creditor (including hospitals and medical facilities) can take from your paycheck.
 The amount of income that a creditor can garnish is based on an employee's “disposable earnings.”
 This is the amount left after legally required deductions are taken from your paycheck.

-Even if a hospital, credit card company, or other creditor wins a judgment, whether by default or otherwise, it can only garnish so much of your income, including your wages.
-Federal law sets the limit at 25% of your income, or the amount you earn that is 30 times the federal minimum wage (currently $7.25 an hour), whichever is less.
+Even if a hospital, credit card company, or other creditor wins a judgment, it can only garnish so much of your income.
+Federal law sets the limit at 25% of your income, or the amount you earn that is 30 times the federal minimum wage (currently $7.25/hour), whichever is less.

-The good news is that certain types of income, such as Social Security benefits, are protected from debt collectors, including collectors of medical debt.
+Certain types of income, such as Social Security benefits, are protected from most debt collectors, including medical debt collectors.
 Creditors may not garnish any portion of Social Security income.
+If you have different forms of income, it’s a good idea to keep exempt income in a separate bank account.
+Doing so makes it easier for you to show what funds are exempt from garnishment.

 Keep in mind that the IRS may collect debts for back taxes by keeping your tax refund or even taking Social Security benefits.
 If you have unpaid student loans, alimony, or child support, your Social Security benefits may be garnished by the government but may not be garnished for the purposes of repaying “private” debt.